Close

 Who is this course for?

-The course has been designed for mid-career professionals who have experience in adolescent health and current responsibilities for health sector interventions concerning adolescent health.
-This may include health professionals, programme implementers and policy makers, as well as researchers with a specific interest in adolescent health.
+The course has been designed for mid-career professionals with experience in adolescent health and responsibilities for health sector interventions, including health professionals, programme implementers, policymakers and researchers.
 The course will have a public health rather than a clinical medicine orientation.
-Applicants should have a good command of English, as all teaching will be in English.
+Applicants should have a good command of English.

 Course objectives